RoyalPineapple/airglow/README.md

 **How it works:**
 - **Shairport-Sync** receives AirPlay audio streams and outputs to PulseAudio
 - **LedFX** runs a PulseAudio server that Shairport connects to via Unix socket
-- **No ALSA configuration needed** - PulseAudio handles all audio routing
 - **Network mode: host** - Services use host networking for mDNS discovery and LED protocols

 ## Prerequisites